monhacks/crystalboard/docs/usage/index.md

 The overworld uses a turn-based system.
 Each level is composed of one or more maps, and the maps are designed with spaces in them, which are meant for the player to move through them.
 Each turn the player rolls a die and advances spaces accordingly.
 Events may occur as appropriate while the player is advancing and/or when it lands in a space.

 In addition to what is covered in this section, you can find more low level stuff about the pokecrystal-board overworld engine in the rough workflows described here: [docs/develop/workflows.md](docs/develop/workflows.md).
 The core of the overworld engine is in [engine/overworld/events.asm](engine/overworld/events.asm) and, in a way, the main logic occurs in *PlayerEvents*.
 New board logic in this context is in *CheckBoardEvent* and the state is defined by *BOARDEVENT_* constants.
+This state is maintained in *hCurBoardEvent* and is used for logic outside of *CheckBoardEvent* as well.
 Again, for in-depth details refer to the aforementioned workflows or to the code itself.

 ## Board menu